zeropaper/visual-fiha/README.md

 1. Clone the repository
 2. Ensure that you are using the right NodeJS version with [NVM](https://github.com/nvm-sh/nvm/blob/master/README.md): `nvm use`
-3. Install the dependecies with `npm install`
+3. Install the dependencies with `npm install`
 4. Press the F5 key to start the VS Code extension development

 ## License